25 musicians who broke barriers

-Though he was born with a stutter, Bill Withers went on to win three Grammy Awards and was inducted into the Rock and Roll Hall of Fame in 2015.
+Though he was born with a stutter, Bill Withers went on to win three Grammys and was inducted into the Rock and Roll Hall of Fame in 2015.
 Withers, who shot to fame with “Ain't No Sunshine” in 1971, challenged racial stereotypes.
-“Not a lot of people got me,” says Withers.
-“Here I was, this black guy playing an acoustic guitar, and I wasn't playing the gut-bucket blues.
+“Not a lot of people got me,” said Withers.
+“Here I was, this Black guy playing an acoustic guitar, and I wasn't playing the gut-bucket blues.
 People had a certain slot that they expected you to fit in to.”

 Patti Smith, another woman musician who defied the gender stereotypes of her era, moved to New York in the late ‘60s.
 She started her artistic career as a poet and later joined the New York punk scene in the ‘70s.
 She was inducted into the Rock & Roll Hall of Fame in 2007.